BibleBot/OldWebsite/terms.md

 <p>Last updated: October 24th, 2020</p>

-<p>Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the BibleBot Discord bot (Bot ID 361033318273384449; the "Service") operated by Evangelion Ltd ("We" or "Us").</p>
+<p>Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the BibleBot Discord bot (Bot ID 361033318273384449; the "Service") operated by Kerygma Digital Co. ("We" or "Us").</p>

 <p>Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.</p>